 - Determine resource needs.

 - Assist the Planning Section in the development of ISB operations and monitoring plans.

 - Implement approved in-situ burn operations and monitoring plans.

 - Manage dedicated in-situ burn resources.

 - Coordinate required monitoring.

 The ISB Operations Group Supervisor responsibilities are covered in Chapter 20 of the IMH.

 3270.1 IN-SITU BURN OPTIONS

-See Sections 1650.3, 1660 and Appendix VI of the RRT5 RCP.
+See Sections 1650.3 and 1660.
+[Link to RCPs]

 3270.2 IN-SITU BURN CHECKLIST